-Students proficient in reading - an ASSET Reading score of 41 or above, or, a CPT Reading score of 80 or above - may take the selected list of transfer courses on pages 11 - 13 and the transfer courses listed below.
+Students proficient in reading (a CPT Reading score of 80 or above) may take the selected list of transfer courses on pages 12 - 13 and the transfer courses listed below.
 Some courses have additional prerequisites and corequisites (listed within parentheses), and students must comply with them.
 Reminder: Students may also take math courses if they (students) comply with the prerequisites and the corequisites.
-A student's placement in the math courses may be based on the math placement tests or the math placement tests and the reading prerequisites or a curriculum math course.

-2008-09 List of Transfer Courses for Students Who Are Proficient in Reading

-(Note: In addition, students may take the courses on pages 11 - 13.)
+2010-2011 List of Transfer Courses for Students Who Are Proficient in Reading (Note: In addition, students may take the courses on pages 12-13.)